ASimpleMeow/Red-Hat-Screener/README.md

 __Bugs/Problems encountered:__ Using the `<a>` (hyperlink) tag's href to navigate

 __Solution__: Render the page in app.js, direct where the ejs file is for it to render and use the localhost:8000 link for href.

+---
+(28-09-2017) I have completed the createUser page with the form.

+Sadly I have run out of time to continue working on this screener, as the deadline is 29-09-2017, during which time I will be in lectures.
+Howeveer I feel that this was a fun project to work on and it gave me an oppertunity to learn more about RESTful API's as well as new tools and technologies.